-In order to both commemorate the actors who have gained this accolade and get ready to usher in the next winners, Stacker found the Best Actor winner from every year since 1928.
+To commemorate actors who have gained this accolade while readying for 2020's winner, Stacker found the Best Actor winner from every year since 1928.
 See which actor won the Oscar in your birth year.

 The first to receive an Academy Award at the first ceremony in 1929, German actor Emil Jannings was lauded for his performance in Josef von Sternberg’s "The Last Command."
 According to Susan Orlean, however, a dog was originally voted best actor in Rin Tin Tin, but the Academy gave the trophy to the runner-up to avoid embarrassment.
 Jannings’ career ended soon after the advent of talkies, as many Americans couldn’t parse his speech through his thick accent.
 The actor later participated in Nazi propaganda films during the rise of the Third Reich.